AlumniNet is the official student and graduate association of the Deggendorf Institute of Technology.

 Every year AlumniNet sponsors four German scholarships: Alumni support students!

 AlumniNet members still have access to the Career Service's career exchange after their studies.
+As a brand new feature, members can now receive a newsletter directly on their smartphone (detailed information on the AlumniNet homepage).

 Event information, seminar dates, photo gallery, everything you need to know can be found on the AlumniNet e.V. homepage.